waffflebby/sportsgpt/README.md

 Nothing to do yet — just future-ready.

 📦 Deployment
-Frontend → Netlify
+Frontend → Vercel
 Auto-build using Vite.
 Backend → Fly.io
-SQLite volume already configured in /backend.
+(remember to mount a volume at /data and run migrations via release command).

 📍 Current Checkpoint Summary
 ✔ UI works